 For most Canadian SMBs, this is the single largest line item.
 It includes:

-- Microsoft 365 Business Premium – CA$28.20/user/month (includes Teams, Exchange, SharePoint, Intune, and Defender).
+- Microsoft 365 Business Premium, CA$31/user/month (includes Teams, Exchange, SharePoint, Intune, and Defender).
 This is the baseline licence we recommend for businesses that need security and device management built in.

-- Cloud infrastructure (Azure, AWS) – varies wildly.
-A typical SMB running a few VMs and storage might spend $500–$3,000/month.
+- Cloud infrastructure (Azure, AWS), varies wildly.
+A typical SMB running a few VMs and storage might spend CA$500 to CA$3,000/month.

-- Line-of-business SaaS – CRM, ERP, accounting software, project management.
-Average SaaS spend per employee reached $4,830/year in 2025, according to Cledara’s Software Spend Report.
+- Line-of-business SaaS, CRM, ERP, accounting software, project management.
+Average SaaS spend per employee reached US$4,830/year in 2025, according to Cledara’s Software Spend Report.

-- Backup and disaster recovery – cloud backup at $5–$15 per endpoint per month.
+- Backup and disaster recovery, cloud backup at CA$5 to CA$15 per endpoint per month.
 See our guide to disaster recovery best practices.

-Here’s the trap: SaaS sprawl.
-We regularly find clients paying for 3–4 overlapping tools that do the same thing.
-A vCIO can audit your licence stack and often cut 15–20% without losing functionality.
+Here’s the trap I flag first: SaaS sprawl.
+We regularly find clients paying for 3 to 4 overlapping tools that do the same thing.
+A vCIO can audit your licence stack and often cut 15 to 20% without losing functionality.

 What happens when something breaks?
 That depends entirely on which support model you chose.
-This is where the break-fix vs. managed services decision hits your budget directly.
+In my experience this is the line a 30-person firm feels most, because the break-fix vs. managed services decision hits your budget directly.

 | Model | Typical Cost | What You Get |